 Yet, despite the remoteness, it’s easy and safe for people to enjoy.
-While you’re on the West Coast you’ll never be far from a national park (which also just happen to be a UNESCO World Heritage Area).
+While you’re on the West Coast you’ll never be far from a national park (which also just happen to be a World Heritage Area).

 There are loads of ways to experience our national parks, but remember, a Parks Pass is needed.
 Visiting our parks is a great way to escape convenience and excess.
 Take the time to look at the plants, animals, lakes, streams and plants.

 Breathe in the fresh air.